khimo/khimo.github.io/bli-guides/bli-alexa.md

 + Select source(input):
   + "_Alexa, change the input to (SOURCE-NAME) on (DEVICE-NAME)_"
   + _Description_: Selects a source on the device.
 In _Alexa's_ language, "sources" are equivalent to "inputs".
 Possible sources are all enabled sources on the _BLI_ _Interfaces_ page (_PRO_ mode only).
-  + **_Notice_**: This stanza is too long and sometimes alexa does not understand it well, it is usually better to define a Macro (Scene) that turns on the Network Link product at the correct source and activates it using the "_Alexa , turn MACRO "stanza.
+  + **_Notice_**: This stanza is too long and sometimes alexa does not understand it well, it is usually better to define a Macro (Scene) that turns on the Network Link product at the correct source and activates it using the "_Alexa , turn on MACRO "stanza.

 ### Scenes/Macros